leahecole/amma_cal/NOTES.md

-# Ideas
-1. create a base ammadict with fixed Amma types defined but colors left blanket
-1. use premade amma, convert to dict, modify, pass back as obj
-1. use premade amma, modify obj directly

 # List of words that have lost all meaning because I have typed them too many times in this project
 - Color
 - Choice
 - Square

-## use premade amma, modify obj directly

 I already took the time to work out the Amma layout by type and they have random colors.
 I'll use this for now out of sheer laziness.